Grimoire now available for pre-order:

-I am thrilled to announce that Vixen, my debut poetry collection is now available for pre-order from Autumn House Press.
+I am thrilled to announce that Vixen, my debut poetry collection is now available from Autumn House Press.

 Here’s what folks are saying about Vixen:

 “Cherene Sherrard’s Vixen is one of the most stunning debut collections of recent years.
 Historically resonant and urgently contemporary, Cherene Sherrard’s work interrogates the raw, shifting, and corrosive narratives of racial identity that her poems unravel in multiple cultural iterations.
 Her speakers are dazzling and her lines crackle with her powerful and incisive intelligence.
 Vixen is a book I keep returning to again and again for both its wisdom and its passionate dramatic brilliance.”